 7.20

-J1 Printing 1, AFA #P1.1, AFA Plate I (first printing) [1902 1 cent Postage Due] Used with XF centering and perfect perforations, but small thin spot in top margin.
-Neat, partial "ST. J(AN)" cancellation -- a very scarce postmark.
-AFA Plates I and II both have the "small dot over I of DIEN"; elsewhere all "small dot" stamps are often described as Plate I).
-This first printing (Plate I) is Dark Indigo Blue on Bright White Paper.
-(The second printing of this stamp, AFA Plate II, also with the dot, is Dark Grayish Blue on paper that is usually cream or grayish.)
+Scott #J1 Printing 2, AFA #P1.2, AFA Plate II [1902 1 cent Postage Due] Mint with XF centering, but has very heavy hinge remnant and a small amount of album page adhesion (i.e. transfer of printed design from the album page to the back of the stamp).
+Despite those problems, this looks great from the front -- there are no other defects.
+AFA Plates I and II both have the "small dot over I of DIEN"; elsewhere all "small dot" stamps are often described as Plate I. This second printing is Dark Grayish Blue on Off-White Paper.
+(The first printing of this stamp, AFA Plate I, also with the dot, is Dark Indigo Blue on Bright White Paper.)
 Most use of these stamps was on the back of envelopes, without cancellation; canceled examples are much scarcer than uncanceled (no gum).
-Only 10,000 of the 70,300 1 Cent stamps are from Printing 1, but the catalog values do not properly represent the scarcity.
-Furthermore, the catalog values do not properly reflect the value of ordinary postmarked examples ... the ST. JAN cancel is VERY scarce.
-Such attractive examples are hard to find.
+Only 20,000 of the 70,300 1 Cent stamps are from this Printing 2, but the catalog values do not properly represent that scarcity.
+Attractive examples are hard to find.

 248065